lezuber/lezuber.github.io/content/pages/Bidirectional Links.md

 ---
+categories:
 tags:
+- Concept
 - 🌳 Evergreen
-type:
-- Concept
+date: 2022-09-28
 title: Bidirectional Links
-categories:
-date: 2022-09-28
 lastMod: 2022-10-04
 ---
 A bi-directional link has *social awareness* - **it knows about other pages or 'nodes' that point to it**, and can make them visible on both sides of the link.
 This turns out to be an extremely powerful tool in PKM-Systems to navigate to ones Knowledge Garden.